5 Weathering, Erosion, and Sedimentary Rocks

 Like frost wedging, root wedging happens when plant roots work themselves into cracks, prying the bedrock apart as they grow.
 Occasionally these roots may become fossilized.
 Rhizolith is the term for these roots preserved in the rock record.
 Tunneling organisms such as earthworms, termites, and ants are biological agents that induce weathering similar to root wedging.

 Salt expansion, which works similarly to frost wedging, occurs in areas of high evaporation or near-marine environments.
 Evaporation causes salts to precipitate out of solution and grow and expand into cracks in rock.
 Salt expansion is one of the causes of tafoni, a series of holes in a rock.
-Tafoniis, cracks, and holes are weak points that become susceptible to increased weathering.
-Hopper crystal describes a square-shaped crystal, commonly made of salt, preserved in rock.
+Tafonis, cracks, and holes are weak points that become susceptible to increased weathering.
+Another phenomena that occurs when salt water evaporates can leave behind a square imprint preserved in a soft sediment, called a hopper crystal.

 5.2.2 Chemical Weathering